softkave/fimidara-server-node/notes/now.md

 ## Now

 - [ ] Move logs to it's own service and not write directly to DB
-- [ ] Use standard JWT secret for production
+- [ ] Use standard JWT secret for productionany cookie security issues
+- [ ] Should we fold permission items under agent tokens?
+Meaning we'll now have a public agent token for public users.
+Pro is, it may make auth check faster.
+- [ ] fs file provider
+- [ ] move email providers to own folder
+- [ ] Endpoint for deleting presigned urls
+- [ ] Test files like .env work on upload and read file
+- [ ] Support jwt in cookies, and look into
 - [ ] Return progress when uploading file in js sdk
 - [ ] resources fetched are currently not sorted by last updated
 - [ ] data or resource name for endpoints, decide
+- [ ] mddoc endpoint description and support markdown
 - [ ] Include request in assertions and logs for better debugging
 - [ ] Mark item deleted in endpoint call, and disallow further mutation and query actions on the item
 - [ ] Remove workspaceId from get and update item endpoints